Newark Academy: History

-For the 2022–23 school year, the school has an enrollment of 674 students and 78 classroom teachers for a student–teacher ratio of 7:1.
-Students of color represent 60 percent of the population.

-Niche.com ranked Newark Academy second in its "Best College Prep Private High Schools in New Jersey", third in "Best Private High Schools in New Jersey" and seventh in "Best High Schools for STEM in New Jersey."
-The school received an A+ for teachers, academics, clubs & activities, and college prep.
-Niche ranked it as the 12th best private high school in the New York City area.

-As of 2022, it ranks the 32nd best private high school in the United States according to Niche.com.

 Campus

 Newark Academy is located on a 68 acre campus in northern New Jersey.

-The Upper School Academic Center opened in fall 2012 and encompasses 18500 sqft of new construction and 2500 sqft of renovated space and includes 13 classrooms, two science labs, a multi-purpose area, several small-group collaborative learning spaces and a commons area.
+The Upper School Academic Center, or the "New Wing", opened in fall 2012 and encompasses 18500 sqft of new construction and 2500 sqft of renovated space and includes 13 classrooms, two science labs, a multi-purpose area, several small-group collaborative learning spaces and a commons area.

 The Wilf Middle School wing opened in fall 2017 and houses two floors of classrooms, laboratories, offices and common spaces that accommodate Middle School teachers and students.
-Classrooms have Apple TV technology and SmartBoards, which have since been implemented unilaterally throughout the school.
+Classrooms have Apple TV technology and SmartBoards, which have since been implemented throughout the school.
 During the construction of the new middle school, Newark Academy also renovated all of the sciences labs, starting with the second-floor natural science and chemistry rooms, and moving on to the first-floor physical science room.
 These rooms, as well as the laboratories in the middle school, include lab equipment.
+As part of Experiential learning programs, middle schoolers of every grade go on a series of trips/excursions at the end of the year, called "Capstone" to such destinations as the United Nations.

-The Coraci Performance Hall, which opened in summer 2020, is a 700-seat facility that has been completely rebuilt to accommodate the increased size of the student body for Morning Meetings and to provide a performance space equal in quality to the outstanding student artists that take the stage for dance, choral, orchestral, jazz, and theatrical performances throughout the school year.
+The Coraci Performance Hall, which opened in summer 2020, is a 700-seat facility that has been rebuilt to accommodate the increased size of the student body for Morning Meetings and to provide a performance space for student artists that take the stage for dance, choral, orchestral, jazz, and theatrical performances throughout the school year.

-The Cetrulo Family Fencing Center received several physical and technological renovations in summer 2019.
-The installation of new, specialized flooring and five strips, which provide electronic scoring, makes it one of the finest fencing centers in the country.

-The Hawkes Memorial Library, opened in 1974, houses a 23,000-volume collection, as well as a vast periodical and microfilm collection.
+The Hawkes Memorial Library, opened in 1974, houses a 23,000-volume collection, and a periodical and microfilm collection.

-The Elizabeth B. McGraw Arts Center, which opened in 1992, contains three studio art classrooms (ceramics, drawing, and painting), a darkroom, a band/orchestra room, a choral room, a dance studio, a "black box" theater and an art gallery.
+The Elizabeth B. McGraw Arts Center, which opened in 1992, contains three studio art classrooms (ceramics, drawing/painting, and a digital media lab for film and photography that opened in the summer of 2022), a band/orchestra room, a choral room, a dance studio, a "black box" theater and an art gallery.